Portavion/brainz/3-resources/templates/Yearly reflection template.md

-# What did I change my mind on?
+# What Did I Change My Mind On?

-# What create energy?
+# What Create Energy?

-# What drained energy?
+# What Drained Energy?

-# Who / what dragged me down?
+# Who / what Dragged Me Down?

-# What did I not do because of fear?
+# What Did I not Do because of Fear?

-# What were my greatest hits and miss?
+# What Were My Greatest Hits and Miss?
 ## Hits

 ## Miss

-# What did I learn?
+# What Did I Learn?